-FLORES stands for a network of Flow Battery Research Initiatives and exists of a group of EU funded projects, created under the Horizon Results Booster and has been set up by the project FlowCamp.
+FLORES stands for a network of Flow Battery Research Initiatives and exists of a group of EU funded projects, created under the Horizon Results Booster (initiated by the COM) and has been set up by the project FlowCamp.

 All projects participating in the FLORES group have received funding from the European Union’s Horizon 2020 research and innovation programme.
 Aside from HIGREEW and FlowCamp, POLYSTORAGE, SONAR, Cuber, Melody, Compbat, Baliht and MFreeB have joined FLORES.

-The projects will share ideas and results in order to create next generation energy storage systems for more stable, effective and afforable energy sources.
+The projects will share ideas and results in order to create next generation energy storage systems for more stable, effective and affordable energy sources.